At UN, Russia's war in Ukraine is both text and subtext - NewsBreak

 At UN, Russia's war in Ukraine is both text and subtext

-After two years of discourse dominated by the coronavirus pandemic, this year's U.N.
-General Assembly has a new occupant of center stage: the war in Ukraine .
+UNITED NATIONS — (AP) — After two years of discourse dominated by the coronavirus pandemic, this year's U.N.
+General Assembly has a new occupant of center stage: the war in Ukraine.

 The pleas made by leaders from around the world for peace were both an altruistic amplification of besieged Ukrainians' plight as well as born from self-interest.
 As several speeches made clear, the repercussions of the Russian invasion have been felt even thousands of miles away.